Let a Pro Answer Your Renovation Questions

 Purpose of this Website

-To provide simple and honest answers to the general public regarding the construction process.
+To provide simple and honest resources and answers to the general public regarding the construction process.

 To offer over 40 years of insight into the construction industry, that many times offers nothing but confusion, frustration and impossible conflicts, to normal individuals, outside the insider’s knowledge of the construction industry.

 To answer the questions without bias towards or against the architects design, the lawyer’s side of the argument, or the contractor’s money making interests.